5 current pages

 Businesses show up inside pages about rain, stay choice, no-car planning, or booking pressure instead of floating as context-free listings.

-Dated utility pages give Mykonos Guide more answer-ready inventory that can connect verified business records to real traveler questions.
+Dated planning pages help Mykonos Guide connect reviewed business records to real traveler needs.

 Review windows, source lists, and correction paths make these pages useful without promising fake live certainty.

-Use the utility page when the question is immediate.
+Use the planning page when the question is immediate.
 Use the guide when the whole weekend still needs shape.

 A Mykonos weekend guide for travelers who want the island to feel legible: choose the right base first, then decide whether the trip is town-led, sunset-led, or beach-club-led.